terser/terser/CONTRIBUTING.md

 1. When fixing a bug, include one or more tests which prove that your changes are correct, and that they fix something wrong.
 When adding a feature, include tests that show it in practice.
-2. Update the README.md with details of changes to the interface, this includes new environmen variables, options, useful file locations and others.
+2. Update the README.md with details of changes to the interface, this includes new environment variables, options, useful file locations and others.

 ## Documentation